 In our efforts to shed some lights on this topic within the Asian region, we looked at the top 200 influencers on Instagram and their 20 most recent posts.
 They have a combined reach of 26 million, much of their audience is presumably duplicates (given Singapore’s population was only 5.8 million as of November 2018).

-This time, we analysed 4,000 unique posts and found 875 unique brands, organisations or events mentioned.
+This time, we analyzed 4,000 unique posts and found 875 unique brands, organizations or events mentioned.
 It is important to mention this is a mixed bag of influencers just tagging brands in their posts and commercial partnerships.
 Still a lot!
 We all love brands and it’s certainly becoming a way to show off one’s identity.

 If you’re a brand marketer and reading this article, you might find Get Kobe’s rate card* of Singaporean influencers useful.